kintohub/kintohub-docs/docs/repositories.md

 In Application every deploy must be associated to a Tag, when the Draft changes looks good you tag and deploy a new version to an environment.

-The reason why every deploy has a Tag is flexability.
+The reason why every deploy has a Tag is flexibility.

 For example when you are working on a feature you want to tag and deploy to staging, and when everything is tested and works you wanna deploy the same tag to production